The most important points from the second pillar and the Pension Funds Study

 Unique in scope and number of participants

-Since its first publication, the Swisscanto Pension Funds Study has been a reliable source of information for all pension funds and is unique in its approach and scope.
+Since its first publication, the Swiss Pension Funds Study has been a reliable source of information for all pension funds and is unique in its approach and scope.
 This has not changed to this day.
 To the contrary.
 This is no wonder, as it collects data and facts on a representative group of study participants – large, medium-sized and small pension funds.

 Dominant themes of the past decades